Regulator finds flaws in Deutsche Bank's Libor supervision

-FRANKFURT German markets watchdog Bafin is set to rebuke Deutsche Bank (DBKGn.DE) over how it supervised its contribution to the setting of inter-bank lending rates at the heart of the international rate-rigging scandal, several sources familiar with Bafin's investigation said.
+FRANKFURT German markets watchdog Bafin is set to tell Deutsche Bank (DBKGn.DE) of "organisational flaws" in how it supervised its contribution to the setting of inter-bank lending rates at the heart of the international rate-rigging scandal, sources familiar with the watchdog's investigation said.

-Bafin, which has been investigating Deutsche Bank's involvement in setting the London Inter-Bank Offered Rate, or Libor, is primarily seeking to get the shortcomings corrected, a second person familiar with the investigation said.
+Bafin, which has been investigating Deutsche Bank's involvement in setting the London Inter-Bank Offered Rate, or Libor, is primarily seeking to get the shortcomings corrected, one of the sources said.

-"It won't be much more than finger-wagging," the person said of the report, whose preliminary conclusions are due to be passed on to Berlin by the end of the month.
+Banks are usually quick to correct errors in their systems, even before regulators ask them to do so, the person said.

 While Bafin itself cannot impose fines, its report is expected to feed into settlement talks between Deutsche and regulators in the United States and the UK.

-Deutsche has already made provisions for possible fines in the Libor case, sources close to the lender have told Reuters, while analysts see the likely exposure at less than 500 million euros.
+Deutsche has already made provisions for possible fines in the Libor case, sources close to the lender have told Reuters previously.

 Swiss bank UBS UBSN.VX and Britain's Barclays (BARC.L) have already paid a total of nearly $2 billion (1.3 billion pounds) to settle rate manipulation allegations, while Royal Bank of Scotland (RBS.L) has been fined $612 million.

-German financial daily Handelsblatt also said on Thursday, citing "insiders", that Bafin was focusing in on organisational issues at Deutsche and that there would be no consequences for current or former board members.
+German financial daily Handelsblatt also reported on Thursday that Bafin was homing in on organisational issues at Deutsche.

+The regulator's findings would not hold co-chief executives Anshu Jain and Juergen Fitschen to be at fault and there would be no consequences for other current or former board members at Germany's flagship lender, the paper said, citing "insiders."

 Reuters reported in February that Deutsche Bank's top leaders were unlikely to be sacked as a result of the investigations, citing three people with knowledge of the matter.